 - Features of malnutrition and mild distention of the stomach.

-- Growth and pubertal delay, which leads to short stature in adulthood.
+- Growth and pubertal delay lead to short stature in adulthood.

-- Oral ulcers, dyspepsia, bloating in the abdomen also present.
+- Oral ulcers, dyspepsia, and bloating in the abdomen are also present.

 Celiac disease is also associated with many diseases like; insulin-dependent diabetes mellitus, thyroid disease, down syndrome, ulcerative jejunitis, pernicious anemia, etc. There is frequently a spontaneous remission during the ’20s of life, which may be permanent or followed by the reappearance of symptoms after several years.
 Flare-ups and remissions are common in celiac sprue.

-The symptoms range from malabsorption of multiple nutrients with diarrhea, steatorrhea, loss in weight and there is a result of nutrient depletion like anemia and metabolic bone disease.
+The symptoms range from malabsorption of multiple nutrients to diarrhea, steatorrhea, and loss in weight and there is a result of nutrient depletion like anemia and metabolic bone disease.

 Investigations for celiac disease: